amine-abdelli/react-component-files-generator/README.md

 ### Files generated are autofilled with generic content and the imports needed :
 ##### Component - (e.g. Button.component.tsx)
+Imports are dynamically generated depending on files location in the file tree.
 ```jsx
 import React from 'react';
 import './Button.module.scss';